Floyd Cramer: Biography

 Cramer was born in Shreveport, Louisiana, and grew up in the small town of Huttig, Arkansas.
 He taught himself to play the piano.
-After finishing high school, he returned to Shreveport, where he worked as a pianist for the radio show Louisiana Hayride.
+After finishing high school, he returned to Shreveport, where he worked as a ragtime pianist for the radio show Louisiana Hayride, with a banjo-bass-and-drums combo.
+His earliest recordings, on the Abbott label, carry the credit "Featuring Floyd Cramer on the Piano with Louisiana Hayride Band".

 After Elvis Presley performed on Louisiana Hayride in 1955, he hired his own band which included Cramer, Jimmy Day, Scotty Moore, Bill Black, and D.J.
 Fontana.
 This group remained his supporting band for much of that year; however, when Presley asked them to relocate to Hollywood, Cramer and Day declined to follow him there, preferring to remain in Nashville to pursue independent careers as studio musicians.
 In Nashville, Cramer found that piano accompaniment in country music was growing in popularity.
 By the next year he was, in his words, "in day and night doing session".
 Before long, he was one of the busiest studio musicians in the industry, playing piano for stars such as Elvis Presley, Brenda Lee, Patsy Cline, the Browns, Jim Reeves, Eddy Arnold, Roy Orbison, Don Gibson, and the Everly Brothers, among others.
 It was Cramer's piano playing, for instance, on Presley's first RCA Victor single, "Heartbreak Hotel".
 While Cramer was well-established as a session player, he had a long career as a solo performer with dozens of his own albums and singles, including some Top 40 instrumental hits.